-Environmental Health have a system to determine where resources are best focused.
+The Public Protection team have a system to determine where resources are best focused.
 This includes the use and suitability of programmed interventions, investigations or project work aimed at providing guidance or/and advice.

-Where local authority enforced premises are deemed low risk either by activity, control or at risk subject the Environmental Health, Food, Health and Safety team shall manage their activity; interaction, advice and guidance will always be available.
+Where local authority enforced premises are deemed low risk either by activity, control or at risk the Public Protection Health and Safety team shall soft brush manage their activity; interaction, advice and guidance will always be available.
 Further stages of interaction will be judged by compliance history, Health and Safety management accident reports/trends and complaints.
 Operational surveillance may be used to locate areas of potential focus and style of intervention warranted.

-Therefore the Environmental Health team will significantly reduce the level of routine low risk inspections in favour of targeted, measurable intervention work.
+Therefore the Public Protection team will significantly reduce the level of routine low risk inspections in favour of targeted, measurable intervention work.